 Challenged Accepted: Read Harder 2017

-2017 is here and a new year means new year resolutions and challenges.
-One reading challenge that I love to do is Book Riot's Read Harder challenge.
+A new year means new year resolutions and challenges.
+One reading challenge that I love to do is Book Riot's 2017 Read Harder challenge.
 Instead of having people focus on a specific number of books, Read Harder challenges people to read different genres or authors that they may overlook.
-This year, there are 24 prompts for readers.
-This read feed will address the nineteenth challenge, to read a book in which a character of color goes on a spiritual journey.
-Defining a spiritual journey is complicated, but for my purposes I defined it as a protagonist realizing something about themselves or making a change to how they interact with the world.
-A complete list of challenges can be found here.
+This year, there are 24 prompts for readers, and a complete list may be found here on the Book Riot Goodreads page.
+Today, I will address the fourteenth challenge: to read a book about war.

 Did you read something else for this challenge?
 Share it with us on Twitter by using #readharderdcpl!